omnius45467/geekwise-alexa-course/src/app/markdown/day_12/description_day_12.md

+* Node Express Servers
-* Using a microprocessor to make stuff happen
+* Connecting a skill to an express Server
-    * Arduino Uno
-    * Raspberry Pi as a server
+* Connecting a database
-* Step by step coding of an Arduino microprocessor